tasmiahr/ai-competitive-intelligence/README.md

 ## What it does

-Each month, three parallel data pipelines activate:
+Each month, three parallel data pipelines activate and feed into a single synthesis step.

 **News intelligence** scrapes Google News RSS across three query buckets per competitor — loyalty program changes, card product news, and company-level developments.
 Raw articles pass through a four-stage NLP pipeline: a guide filter removes evergreen content and listicles, exact deduplication removes identical headlines, semantic deduplication uses BERT sentence embeddings with cosine similarity to catch near-identical rewrites, and DBSCAN clustering groups articles about the same story across sources.
 Each cluster becomes a theme.
 Claude Haiku summarizes each theme in one sentence formatted as `[Competitor] [did X], [competitive implication for card products].`